voc/srtrelay/README.md

 See [docs/API.md](docs/API.md) for more information about the API.

 ## Design Ideas
-  - Just a 1:n relay, one publisher (push), multiple subscribers (pull)
+  - Just a 1:n multiplexer, one publisher (push) to multiple subscribers (pull)
   - No decoding -> use ffmpeg instead
   - No remuxing -> use ffmpeg instead
   - Allow any data to be relayed, not just MPEG-TS